Applying for GCC registration - Route 1

 - Evidence of your name.
 If you practise under a different name to the one on your passport, you must provide us with legal evidence of that name, for example a certified copy of a birth or marriage certificate

-- if you graduated two or more years ago and have never registered with the GCC, you must fill in a self-assessment form to show how you meet the GCC standards as set in The Code.
+- if you graduated two or more years ago and have never registered with the GCC, you are asked to complete a self-assessment form to show how you meet the GCC standards as set in The Code.
 If you are sending us a self-assessment form, please allow 7 days for us to get back to you.

 that if you have a criminal conviction or caution, it will take longer to process your application and you should send your application to us as soon as you can